 ABOUT DR. LOCONTE

-Loconte has testified before Congress on international human rights and served as a human rights expert on the 2005 Congressional Task Force on the United Nations, contributing to its final report, “American Interests and U.N.
+Mr. Loconte has testified before Congress on international human rights and served as a human rights expert on the 2005 Congressional Task Force on the United Nations, contributing to its final report, “American Interests and U.N.
 Reform.”
-He was an informal advisor/speechwriter for British MP Andrew Mitchell, Shadow Secretary of State for International Development.
 From 2001-2003, he was an informal advisor to the White House Office of Faith-Based and Community Initiatives.
-He now serves as a senior fellow at the Trinity Forum and as an affiliated scholar at the John Jay Institute.
+He also served as a speechwriter for British MP Andrew Mitchell, Shadow Secretary of State for International Development.